LukeGrahamLandry/franca/devlog.md

   they do the newline themself. no CHAR when holding cmd also fixes cmd-a to select all. before it was deleting all and typing an `a` which i understand now.

+---
+minimal ugly thing just so i can look at the files on my website without going through github. even srht is annoying when not logged in because anubis, which like fair i hate the ai people too but its sad that the outcome is that everything is made slower artificially. really feels like the universe is a psyop against people who give a shit about anything at this point.

 ## (Aug 25) sb3

 - !! i wasn't adding the clone to the list